openplans/shareabouts/doc/CONFIG.md

 `attribution`  |String    |None      |The string used to describe the layer data.

+### Place Types

+TODO

+Icons - TODO

 ### Input forms

+Once a Place has been created, users can click on it and see a form to add more information.
+There are two parts to this:: a simple Support section, and a section with one or more inputs to add more info.
+Both parts are configurable.

+#### Support Form Configuration

 TODO

+#### Survey Form Configuration

+TODO

 ### Interface Text

 TODO

+### Pages

+Shareabouts allows you to create multiple static pages, linked from the top navigation bar.
+To create a page:

+* First add a title, slug, and url to the "pages" array in config.yml.
+  For example:

+    - title: Features
+      slug: features
+      url: /static/sa/pages/features.html

+* Create the page content (as HTML) in the file pointed to by the url.
+  For the given example, you would edit the content in static/sa/pages/features.html.

 ### Styling